Battle of Sahagún: Battle

 On a bitterly cold night Lord Paget ordered the 10th Hussars to move through the town of Sahagún, then occupied by a French cavalry force, whilst he made a sweep around Sahagún with the 15th Hussars in order that the French might be trapped.
 Unfortunately General John Slade was tardy in moving off with the 10th Hussars; the French cavalry became aware of the proximity of the British cavalry and exited from the town to the east unmolested.
 Slade apparently harangued his hussars with a lengthy and quite ludicrous speech, ending with the words: "blood and slaughter.
 March!"
 In the dawn light the French regiments, catching sight of the 15th Hussars to the south, formed up in two lines with the 1st Provisional Chasseurs (commanded by Colonel Tascher, a relative of the Empress Josephine - though he may not have been present) in front and the 8th Dragoons behind them.
 Unusually, the French cavalry received the charge of the British hussars whilst stationary and tried to halt it with carbine fire.

-The 15th Hussars charged, over about 400 yard of snowy, frozen ground, shouting "Emsdorf and Victory!"
-Emdsorf being an earlier action, 16 July 1760, in which the 15th had played a notable part.
+The 15th Hussars charged, over about 400 yard of snowy, frozen ground, shouting "Emsdorf and Victory!", the Battle of Emsdorf being an earlier action, 16 July 1760, in which the 15th had played a notable part.
 Not all of the 15th proved to be equally adept, it is reported that one clumsy hussar managed to shoot his own horse during the pursuit.
 It was so cold the hussars wore their pelisses, rather than having them slung over their shoulders, and many had cloaks over all.
 Eyewitnesses also spoke of numbed hands hardly able to grasp reins and sabres.
 The impact when the hussars met the chasseurs was terrible, as one British officer recorded: "horses and men were overthrown and a shriek of terror, intermixed with oaths, groans and prayers for mercy issued from the whole extent of their front."
 The impetus of the British hussars carried them through the ranks of the chasseurs and into those of the dragoons behind.
 The French force was broken, and it routed eastwards with the British in pursuit.
 Many French cavalrymen (though the chasseurs were largely of German origin) were taken prisoner at very little cost to the 15th Hussars.
 Two French lieutenant colonels were captured and the chasseurs, who lost many men captured, ceased to exist as a viable regiment.
 The 10th Hussars came up during the pursuit, however, they were initially mistaken for French cavalry.
 This caused the 15th Hussars to break off their pursuit to re-form, ending the action.